Marry Me Chicken Pasta: The Viral Recipe That Lives Up to the Hype

 Add the cooked penne pasta to the skillet and toss everything together until every piece of pasta is coated in that gorgeous creamy sauce.

 Let it all hang out together over low heat for another minute.
-The pasta will absorb more sauce and everything will meld together beautifully.
+The pasta will absorb more sauce, and everything will meld together beautifully.

 Tear up some fresh basil leaves and scatter them over the top.
 The aroma is incredible.